theztd/troll/README.md

  * Fill RAM with each request (simulate mem leaks)
  * Generate CPU load on requests with ?heavy=cpu param
  * Ready delay for testing canary releases and readyness check
+ * Tcp Proxy with random delay and random error generator
+ * Routes could be defined via YAML config and can do SQL query, redis query and shell commands

 ## 🧱 Build